Search This Blog

 Private Thomas Stroud son of Henry and Sarah Stroud of Trinity Place was killed in action in December 1914 while serving with the Royal Berkshires.
 He died instantly after being shot in the heart.
 The news of his death broke locally early the next year.
 He was also said to be a resident of Trinity Place then.

 *Note= Marlow was beyond terrible at organizing street numbering, displaying house numbers, or making sure everyone knew what number they lived at.
 Some people refused to acknowledge the fact that their home had been officially renumbered and carried on using the old number.
 Others don't ever seem to have understood what their house's number was even after it was officially given one.
-Some people without moving house would give a different number for their home each different time they were asked, based presumably on guesswork.
-We often have to use multiple sources to repopulate an Edwardian street in this town reliably.
+Some people without moving house would give a different number for their home every different time they were asked, based presumably on guesswork.
+I often have to use multiple sources to repopulate an Edwardian street in this town reliably.

 ©Marlow Ancestors.
 You are welcome to use our research for family or local history purposes with credit to this blog.